 The Physical Education program at Fairhills PS is focused on building students’ core fitness, gross and fine motor skills and games skills through an engaging combination of direct instruction and games and activities.
-All grades receive one 45 minute lesson with our dedicated Physical Education Specialist per week.
+All grades receive a 1 hour session with our dedicated Physical Education Specialist per week.

-Supplementing the standard Physical Education program are additional sports programs such as Bike Ed, Athletics, Cross Country Running, Swimming, Hoop Time Basketball and Footsteps.
+Supplementing the standard Physical Education program are additional sports programs such as Bike Ed, Athletics, Cross Country Running, Swimming and Hoop Time Basketball.

 We also hold an annual Twilight Sports activities evening in Term 1, which is organised by our Student Leaders.